Identification and Diagnosis Can Be Delayed

 Diagnosis journey of alpha 1 antitrypsin deficiency patients may consist of 3 HCP visits and 8 years.

-Identifying AAT deficiency can be improved by performing routine screening tests for every COPD patient in your practice.7
+Identifying AAT deficiency can be improved by performing routine screening tests for every patient with COPD or treatment-resistant asthma in your practice.7

 AlphaID screening test kit product packaging and the instructions of use to test COPD patients for AAT deficiency.